 The existence of the successor to Samsung's surprise hit Galaxy Note is hardly a secret.
 And if they're going to display it anywhere, it'll be at the IFA in Berlin, where the original was first shown off last year.
 It looks like Sammy is done with subtle insinuations (not to mention tablet adaptations) and is ready to formally tease us: they've posted the first video for their Unpacked event at the show later this month.
-What makes us think that the fleeting glances in the video are the Galaxy Note 2?
-Take a look for yourself.

 We've been hearing rumors of the Galaxy Note 2 for several weeks now, and a pretty believable image of the device has now made its way onto the net ahead of Samsung's August 29th event where we fully expect the device to be announced.